datastax/spark-cassandra-connector/README.md

 # Lightning-fast cluster computing with Spark and Cassandra

-This library allows creation of Spark applications that read/write data from/to Cassandra.
+This library lets you expose Cassandra tables as Spark RDDs, write Spark RDDs to Cassandra tables, and execute arbitrary CQL queries in your Spark applications.

 ## Features